 With the 3.50 hook and yarn, attach at the marked stitch by inserting the hook through the two front bars of the knit stitch, as if they were the two top bars of a regular crochet stitch.

 Row 1: Ch 3 (counts as first dc).
 LDC in the next 41 sts.
-You may also alter the length of the corset backing, if your coat is longer or you want a higher cinch.
+You may also alter the length or adjust the placement of the corset backing, if your coat is longer or you want a higher cinch.
+Be sure to check that your placement is correct for your height / garment length before proceeding.

 Row 2: Ch 3, turn.
 Sk next st, LDC in the next 38 sts.
 Sk next st, LDC in the last st.